reqT/reqT-lang/README.md

 * Run `sbt build` in terminal.

-* The `build` task runs these all these tasks but you can run each of them separately inside sbt:
+* The `build` task runs all these tasks but you can run each of them separately inside sbt:
   * `meta`    generate meta files, or use the underlying `Test / run` task
   * `test`    run all tests
   * `package` build a jar in target/scala-x.y.z